 Two legislative changes arising from Leveson were designed to provide financial incentives to newspaper publishers to join a regulator recognised by the PRP:

-In a statement to the Commons on 1 March 2018, Matt Hancock, the Secretary of State, announced that the Government was formally closing the Leveson inquiry.
+In a statement on 1 March 2018, Matt Hancock, the then Secretary of State for Digital, Culture, Media and Sport, announced that the Government was formally closing the Leveson inquiry.
 He also said that section 40 would not be commenced and would be repealed at the “earliest opportunity”.
-However, the statement has not settled these issues because of Lords amendments to the Data Protection Bill.

 Amendments to the Data Protection Bill [HL] 2017-19 tried, unsuccessfully, to: